SusheelKumar173/AI-Code-Review-Application-/README.md

 # Code Analysis and Optimization Pipeline

 ## Overview
 This repository contains the implementation of a pipeline for analyzing and optimizing code using Amazon Web Services (AWS) and Anthropic Model.
-The pipeline allows users to upload their code files or provide GitHub URLs, which are then processed and analyzed for debugging and optimization.
+The pipeline allows users to upload their code files or provide GitHub URLs, which are then processed and analyzed for debugging and optimization.Our Solution generates comprehensive code analysis reports.
+Leveraging AI-driven analysis, it offers actionable recommendations for enhancing code efficiency and maintainability

 ## Flow Description